GrapheneOS/hardened_malloc/README.md

     * [in-progress] Randomized choice of slabs
     * [in-progress] Randomized allocation of slabs
 * Slab allocations are zeroed on free
+* Detection of write-after-free for slab allocations by verifying zero filling is intact at allocation time
 * Large allocations are purged and memory protected on free with the memory mapping kept reserved in a quarantine to detect use-after-free
     * The quarantine is primarily based on a FIFO ring buffer, with the oldest